fr1kin/ForgeHax/README.md

 Example: `.chatbot spam add spam "This will be treated as one argument"`

-_Is there a GUI?_

-No, but I do plan on making one.

 _How do I see a list of mods?_

 Type `.mods <search>` in chat.
 The search argument is optional.